mihael-tunik/nearest_stars/README.md

 <img src="nearest_stars_GCNS_test.svg" alt="drawing" width="100%"/>

 Code uses two main data sources with rectangular coordinates and stellar velocity vectors.
-- HYG star database (110K stars);
+- HYG star database (110K stars), contains data from Hipparcos, Yale Bright Star and Gliese catalogues, includes distant stars >1000 light years away;
-- GCNS star database (330K stars);
+- GCNS star database (330K stars), contains stars within 100 parsec radius from the solar system;

-In this code, it is shown how some velocity vectors can be recovered from auxiliary data sources.
+Surprisingly, GCNS star database do not contain some nearby stars which is not as good for purposes of this project.
-Also this repository is notable example of pretty mathematics and datascience.
+In this code, it is shown how some velocity vectors can be recovered from auxiliary data sources for GCNS.

 ## A bit of mathematics
 Lets choose rectangular coordinate system with center in the sun.